As a web designer, a lot of small business owners ask me advice on how to start a website for their business.

 Just like a CD-ROM: the computer loads it to show you the content but if you “explore it” it has lot of files and folders.

-Nowadays, there are lot of companies who offer Web Hosting.
-My advice is to choose a reliable service like Bluehost.
+Nowadays, there are a lot of companies that offer Web Hosting.
+My advice is to choose a reliable service, like Bluehost, that also offer tech support 24/7 via chat or phone.

 Extremely cheap providers are at high risk of hacker attacks.
 To keep the price low, where do you think they’re going to cut?
 Unfortunately in security.
 And you CANNOT risk to get your website hacked and taken down.